 A decades-old folk tale surrounding a deranged murderer killing those who celebrate Valentine's Day turns out to be true to legend when a group defies the killer's order and people start turning up dead.

 An unknown killer, clad in World War II U.S. Army fatigues, stalks a small New Jersey town bent on reliving a 35 year-old double murder by focusing on a group of college kids holding an annual Spring Dance.

-After seeing his parents murdered in front of him a young bit spends most of his life in an orphanage where he is abused by the mother superior when he turns into a teenager he gets a job as a department store santa and when he sees two people having sex in the store he gets flashbacks when his parents and when he can't take it anymore he turns into a santa serial killer.Written by
+After seeing his parents murdered in front of him a young boy spends most of his life in an orphanage where he is abused by the mother superior.
+When he becomes a teenager, he gets a job as a department store Santa.
+When seeing two people having sex in the store brings on flashbacks of his parents, his turmoil leads him to become a Santa serial killer.Written by

 6 of 7 people found this review helpful.